DeanGaffney/secret-santa-mailer/README.md

 A Node.js application which pairs users together and sends emails to the secret santa's with the name of the person they must buy a gift for.

-## Setup
-To run the application perfrom the following steps:

 ## Dependencies
 Run the following commands to retrieve dependencies
 ```code